 - 5 dashes hot sauce or per taste

-- salt and pepper to taste Remember soy sauce as a LOT of salt already
+- salt and pepper to taste Remember soy sauce has a LOT of salt already

 Place steaks in gallon size ziptop bag and pour marinade over steaks, pushing out air, and sealing the bag.

-Pull steaks off of grill, coat with melted butter and let rest for 3-4 minutes.
+Pull steaks off of the grill, coat with melted butter and let rest for 3-4 minutes.

 Steaks will be a "medium" steak at this cook time.
 If you prefer steaks that are well done, cook on the grill an additional minute until steak reaches desired "doneness".

 If you’re a steak lover like those in our house, then you’ll definitely want to check out the ever so popular steak recipe here on the blog where I show you how to cook a steak in the oven!

 This is possibly the easiest recipe on the entire blog!
 Toss your pork steaks in the slow cooker with some bbq sauce and a little salt & pepper and follow these steps HERE!

 If you’re a grilled meat lover, then you’ll love these recipes too: